 I am a former Postdoctoral Research Associate working with Prof. Nicholas Law team at the Department of Physics and Astronomy at the University of North Carolina at Chapel Hill (Mar 2014-Dec 2017), and current core member of the Evryscopes team.

 - designing and implementing of the Evryscope targeted-mode pipeline,

 - designing and implementing of new high-speed reading modes for CCD and NIR imagers.

-- surveying transiting planetesimals around white dwarfs, and transiting exoplanets around bright M-dwarfs and nearby bright stars, taking advantage of 1.A and 2.A,
+- surveying transiting planetesimals around white dwarfs, detection of variability in a broad range of timescales and types, taking advantage of 1.A and 2.A,

 - high-angular resolution for new close binaries detection, stellar diameters, and circumstellar shells measurements by means of lunar occultations technique, as an application of 1.B and 2.B.

 - Instrumentation in the context of designing and building wide-field robotic telescopes:

 1) The Evryscope: a new concept of giga-pixel scale all-sky 10,200 deg² telescope.
 The first prototype was deployed at CTIO on May 2015.
 The Evryscope concept consists on a 27x(7-cm wide field lenses + CCDs) multiplexed telescope.

 At the moment 24 cameras are installed, exposing at a 2-minute cadence, and a limiting magnitude down to g=16mag (3-σ) for that exposure time.

 My role in the instrumentation side of the Evryscope is focused on the definition and implementation of the CCD filters, observatory facilities such as high performance computing, relational database and storage units, LAN and power distribution network, and a large number of tiny details I learned from previous robotic telescopes projects I lead/participated (e.g. see 2) which they are useful for the Evryscope.